mailvelope/mailvelope/Readme.md

 # Mailvelope

-Mailvelope is a chrome extionsion that allows secure email communication with Webmail based on the OpenPGP standard.
+Mailvelope is a chrome extension that allows secure email communication with Webmail based on the OpenPGP standard.

 ## Installation